BIVROST/360Heatmaps/README.md

 Data sources:

-* 360Player for Windows - desktop appliaction for Windows with a built-in VR session recorder from headsets and flat screen usage
+* 360Player for Windows - desktop appliaction for Windows with a built-in VR session recorder from headsets and flat screen usage.
-* 360WebPlayer - data from a web version of a 360 player, this data can be sent to a server endpoint
+* 360WebPlayer - data from a web version of a 360 player, this data can be sent to a server endpoint.
-* 360Player Builder - data gathered from mobile devices or mobile VR headsets in the form of a session file or uploaded to a preconfigured server endpoint, available as a part of the Player Builder
+* 360Player for Unity - the player builder for GearVR, iOS and Android.
+Data gathered from mobile devices or mobile VR headsets in the form of a session file or uploaded to a preconfigured server endpoint, available as a part of the Player.
-* other - 3rd party applications providing session information in a compatible data format (see Data Format)
+* other - 3rd party applications providing session information in a compatible data format (see Data Format).

 ## Usage and details
 Tool provides two kinds of options that visualize the behaviour of users.

-##### Creating heatmap from a signle session.
+### Creating heatmap from a single session.

-Single session mode presents a heataps from a single session of a single user.
+Single session mode presents a heatmaps from a single session of a single user.
 The result is a static image with a color gradient representing  the avarage time of users focus on different areas of the video.

 For more accurate and useful information, heatmap generation can be done from the whole session or just from a part of it (defined by `Time range selector slider`).
 In most cases FOV information should be provided in session files.
 In case when this kind information is not present or wrong there is an option to override the FOV value or scale it depending on needs.